w3f/research/docs/polkadot/BABE/Babe.md

 For validators who were offline at some point during one synch-epoch, they can adjust their clock temporarily (till the next synch epoch) with the following algorithm.

 **1. Case:** If $V$ was online at some point of a synch-epoch and when he becomes online if his clock works well, he should continue to collect the arrival time of valid blocks and produce his block according to his clock as usual.
 A block is considered as valid in this case if it is not equivocated, if the block is sent by the right validator and if its slot number belong to the current synch epoch.
 In the end of the sych-epoch, if he has collected $n$ arrival time of valid blocks he runs the median algorithm with these blocks.
-If it has less than $n$ blocks it should wait till collecting $n$ arrival time of valid blocks.We note that he does not run with the arrival time of the finalized blocks.
+If it has less than $n$ blocks it should wait till collecting $n$ arrival time of valid blocks.
+We note that he does not run the median algorithm not only with the arrival time of the finalized blocks.

 **2. Case:** If $V$ was online at some point of a synch-epoch and when he becomes online if his clock does not work anymore, he should continue to collect the arrival time of valid blocks.
-He can adjust his clock according to e.g., the arrival last finalized block to continue to produce block.
+He can adjust his clock according to e.g., the arrival time of the last finalized block in GRANDPA to continue to produce block.
 He can use this clock till collecting $n$ valid blocks.
-After collecting $n$ valid blocks he should readjust his according to the output of the median algorithm with these $n$ valid blocks.
+After collecting $n$ valid blocks he should readjust his clock according to the output of the median algorithm with these $n$ valid blocks.

-With this algorithm, we can guarantee that the difference between his clock and an honest parties clock is at most $2\delta_{max} + |\Sigma|$.
+With the temporarily clock adjustment, we can guarantee that the difference between this new clock and an honest parties clock is at most $2\delta_{max} + |\Sigma|$.

-We not that during one sync-epoch the ratio of such offline validators should not be more that 0.05 otherwise it can affect the security of the relative time algorithm.
+**We note that during one sync-epoch the ratio of such offline validators should not be more that 0.05 otherwise it can affect the security of the relative time algorithm.**

 ## 5. Security Analysis